Object Image

 A Frozen River by a Town at Evening

-This image of an unknown town is one of dozens of similar landscapes which van der Neer made around this time.
-Here he seems to have relished evoking the deep ice-green surface of the river as it reflects back a dramatic sky.
-Dark clouds tinged with the russet from an unseen sunset billow up like smoke from behind the buildings, and high above, dark sweeping brushstrokes suggest a wind is blowing up.
+As we can see, this is not a scene of heavy snow drifts.
+Indeed the vast majority of van der Neer's winter scenes are set under a relatively light dusting or a heavy frost.
+We don't know enough about these winters to know whether this reflected cold but relatively dry weather, or whether van der Neer was more interested in this effect than in depicting blankets of snow.
+He definitely seems to have relished evoking the deep ice-green surface of the river as it reflects back a particularly dramatic sky.
+The dark clouds, tinged with the russet from an unseen sunset, billow up like smoke from behind the buildings.
+High above, dark sweeping brushstrokes suggest a wind is blowing up.

 Credit: Wynn Ellis Bequest, 1876